SUBMISSIONS FOR 2024 ARE CLOSED

-With Go Mental! we aim to increase awareness for mental health in general as well as to create a space in which filmmakers, professionals from the field of psychology and psychiatry as well as non-filmmakers from all around the world can come together and join the conversation.
-It is our goal to give filmmakers a platform on which they feel empowered to create new ways of storytelling in which the many layers of mental health can be unraveled and explored.
-Filmmakers from all around the world are encouraged to engage with this challenging and compelling subject and create a community in which stigmas are broken and empathy is fostered.
+The goal of this festival is to increase the visibility of mental health.
+Literally!
+As well as creating a space in which filmmakers, professionals from the field of psychology and psychiatry as well as movie lovers from all around the world can come together and join the conversation.
+We are giving filmmakers a platform on which they feel empowered to create new ways of storytelling as well as explore and unravel the many layers of mental health.
+Filmmakers are encouraged to engage with this challenging and compelling subject to create authentic portrayals through which stigmas are broken and empathy is fostered.

 Telephone counselling service (free of charge and 24/7 available): 0800/111 0 111 or 0800 111 0 222